har-in-air/ESP32_MULTI_METER/README.md

 ## Device Under Test Example

 The power supply is an 18650 Li-Ion battery.
-The DUT is an ESP32 development board.
+The DUT is an ESP32 development board running an Internet connectivity test.

 On reset, the DUT ESP32 executes the following cyclical sequence :
 1. Connects to a WiFi Internet Access Point as a station